Skip to main content

 -pkeyopt "pkcs11_uri:pkcs11:token=${P11_TOKEN};object=${P11_KEY_NAME}?pin-value=${P11_PIN}"

-and the key is used to create a self signed certificate:
+Use the key to create a self signed certificate

 openssl req -new -x509 -copy_extensions=copyall \